Marilyn Monroe was part of the casting couch system in Hollywood. That’s what many believe… but is it true?

 “I could actually feel my lack of talent, as if it were cheap clothes I wear inside.
 But, my God, how I wanted to learn!
 To change, to improve!
 I didn’t want anything else.
 Not men, not money, not love but to ability to act.” – My Story

-IT’S WHO YOU KNOW, NOT WHO YOU DO
+IT’S WHO YOU KNOW

 “In Hollywood a girl’s virtue is much less important than her hair-do.
 You’re judged by how you look, not by what you are.
 Hollywood’s a place where they’ll pay you a thousand dollars for a kiss, and fifty cents for your soul.
 I know, because I turned down the first offer often enough and held out for the fifty cents.” – My Story.